RotherOSS/ITSMConfigurationManagement/doc/content/configuration/system_configuration_settings.rst

 GenericInterface::Invoker::ConfigItemFetch::Classes
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-For every webservice (key) an array of classes (value) can be defined on which the import is restricted.
-For all chosen classes, or all existing classes the identifying attributes will have to be chosen in the invoker config.
+For every web service (key) an array of classes (value) can be defined on which the import is restricted.
+For all chosen classes, or all existing classes the identifying attributes will have to be chosen in the invoker configuration.

 GenericInterface::Invoker::ModuleRegistration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^